khairunnisaa/ascendion-library/README.md

-# 📚 Ascendion Library REST API
+# Ascendion Library REST API

-## 🚀 Overview
+## Overview

 This is a simple RESTful API built with **Java 17** and **Spring Boot** to manage a library.
 It provides endpoints for registering borrowers and books, borrowing and returning books, and viewing all available books.

 ### Key Highlights

-- 📖 Multiple copies of the same ISBN can be registered with unique IDs.
+- Multiple copies of the same ISBN can be registered with unique IDs.
-- 🔐 Only one borrower can borrow a given book copy at a time.
+- Only one borrower can borrow a given book copy at a time.
-- ✅ Clear validation and centralized error handling.
+- Clear validation and centralized error handling.
-- 📘 Auto-generated Swagger UI documentation.
+- Auto-generated Swagger UI documentation.
-- 🐳 Container-ready for Docker and Kubernetes deployment.
+- Container-ready for Docker and Kubernetes deployment.
-- ☁️ Adheres to key [Twelve-Factor App](https://12factor.net/) principles.
+- ☁Adheres to key [Twelve-Factor App](https://12factor.net/) principles.

 ---

-## ✨ Features
+## Features

 - Register borrowers with unique emails.
 - Register multiple copies of books (even with the same ISBN).